NyFco/CSS-Grid-Training/README.md

 # MY-Second-HTML-CSS-Project

-This is my second HTML/CSS project
+This project is so simple and easy